-Articles must be submitted electronically in Microsoft[®] Word by the offices of primary responsibility with approval at the group level or above.
-Quarterly articles must be received by the end of September, December, March, and June of each year.
+Articles must be submitted electronically in Microsoft® Word by the offices of primary responsibility with approval at the group level or above.
+Quarterly articles must be received by the end of November, February, May, and August of each year.
+Targeted publication dates for the ATB are: January, April, July, and October.